oehf/ipf-docs/_pages/development.md

 Additionally, there are the following support projects:

+* `ipf-docs`, which is the source of this documentation.
+It is located at [https://github.com/oehf/ipf-docs](https://github.com/oehf/ipf-docs).
 * `ipf-gazelle`, which provides conformance profiles for HL7v2 based IHE transactions.
 It may be released independently and is located at [https://github.com/oehf/ipf-gazelle](https://github.com/oehf/ipf-gazelle).
 * `ipf-oht-atna`, which provides infrastructure for IHE audit trails and node authentication via TLS.